MartaCRosa/chronic-illness-buddy/README.md

 # Chronic Illness Buddy

 Chronic Illness Buddy is a demo app designed to assist users in managing their health, for now, only for the illness of diabetes.
 It provides three main features:
-- A **Glucose Level Predictor** that estimates potential hypoglicemc or hyperglicemic states based on user inputs.
+- A **Glucose Level Predictor** that estimates potential hypoglycemc or hyperglycemic states based on user inputs.
 - A **Medication Manager** that notifies the user of medication timing.
 - An **AI Chatbot** powered by OpenAI's API to answer health-related questions.